Damar Hamlin is "beginning to awaken," doctors say in latest update on his recovery from cardiac arrest

 Hamlin, who still has a breathing tube, was able to communicate in writing to a nurse last night, according to Dr. Timothy Pritts of UC Health.

-"We would like to share there has been substantial improvement over the last 24 hours," he said at the briefing alongside Dr. William Knight, also of UC Health.
+"We would like to share there has been substantial improvement over the last 24 hours," he said at the almost hourlong briefing as he sat alongside Dr. William Knight, also of UC Health.
 "We have significant concern about him after the event that happened on the field.
 He is making substantial progress.
 As of this morning, he is beginning to awaken."

 Pritts said it appears Hamlin's "neurological function is intact," attributing that to the speed to which emergency responders began treating him.